phdmajidsepahvand/ReWeight-KD/README.md

 #

-# \- Multiple teacher networks are trained on ECG5000.
+# \- Multiple teacher networks are trained.

 # \- Their softmax outputs are averaged to form an ensemble distribution.